Jamezo97/five-five-letter-words/README.md

 The results are accumulated, duplicates are removed.
 We then expand each node in each set of 5 combinatorially to get all word combinations.

 The result, is 831 unique combinations of 5 words.

-## Threading
-Can run multithreaded.
-Specify the number of threads with the `-t<n>` argument. e.g.
-`./2_run.sh -t8`

-With 8 threads it takes about 25 seconds on my computer.